tensorflow/tensorboard/ADDING_A_PLUGIN.md

 [dynamic-plugin-tracking-bug]: https://github.com/tensorflow/tensorboard/issues/2357

 We recommend that you vendor all resources required to use your plugin, including scripts, stylesheets, fonts, and images.
-All built-in TensorBoard plugins follow this policy (except for the profile plugin, which for legacy reasons depends on a CDN).
+All built-in TensorBoard plugins follow this policy.

 ### Summaries: How the plugin gets data